silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 Unicode includes some special control characters known as **variation selectors**.
 The purpose of these characters is to control the actual shape of a graphic character where the choice is not required by the context or otherwise determined by the behaviours for that script as a whole.
 The kind of variation this might be designed to deal with might be comparable to a change between similar font designs, such as between selecting between a handwritten “&#x0251;” and “&#x0061;”, yet for certain reasons it is decided in the given instances that this should be controlled by a character-based mechanism.
 Note however, that these variation selector characters are not open to free use by users or font vendors as they might determine.
 When Unicode adds a variation selector to the standard, it is done on the basis that it has only a local effect, operating on a single character and not a run of text, and that it can be used only with specific characters and only with specific effects, both of which are specified in the Standard.

-The variation selectors for Mongolian are describe in "[Encoding and Shaping of the Mongolian Script][uni-utn57]."
+The variation selectors for Mongolian are described in "[Encoding and Shaping of the Mongolian Script][uni-utn57]."

 ### Control of ligature formation

 It was mentioned above that a script may have obligatory ligatures that are always required, such as the _lam-alef_ ligature in Arabic.
 Many scripts have discretionary ligatures, which can be added as the user considers appropriate by applying font formatting properties in rich-text data.
 In certain circumstances, however, it may be necessary for the choice of ligatures to be preserved in plain text, implying the need for a character-based control mechanism.

 The semantics of U+200C ZERO WIDTH NON-JOINER and of U+200D ZERO WIDTH JOINER were extended in TUS 3.1 in order to control ligature formation as well as their original functions of controlling the shaping behaviour of cursively-connected characters.
 Specifically, ZWJ can be used to request a ligature form, and ZWNJ can be used to prevent a ligature form.
-For example, a ligature for “” would not typically be expected in text, but it could be requested by encoding the sequence &lt;U+0063 LATIN SMALL LETTER C, U+200D ZERO WIDTH JOINER, U+0074 LATIN SMALL LETTER T&gt;.
-Similarly, the “” ligature is relatively common, but one could ensure that the ligature is avoided by encoding the sequence &lt;U+0066 LATIN SMALL LETTER F, U+200C ZERO WIDTH NON-JOINER, U+0069 LATIN SMALL LETTER I&gt;.
+For example, a ligature for “ct” would not typically be expected in text, but it could be requested by encoding the sequence &lt;U+0063 LATIN SMALL LETTER C, U+200D ZERO WIDTH JOINER, U+0074 LATIN SMALL LETTER T&gt;.
+Similarly, the “fi” ligature is relatively common, but one could ensure that the ligature is avoided by encoding the sequence &lt;U+0066 LATIN SMALL LETTER F, U+200C ZERO WIDTH NON-JOINER, U+0069 LATIN SMALL LETTER I&gt;.

 It is important to note that this use of ZWJ does not require conformant implementations to produce ligatures; it merely requests that a ligature be used if possible.
 Thus, older fonts that do not support this behaviour are not considered non-conformant.
 At the same time, font developers should take note of this new mechanism in order to provide support for it in fonts.
 Because of the nature of ligatures and the mechanism for using ZWNJ to block ligatures, however, it should not require any special steps in order to make it work, as long as an instance of ZWNJ in data does not result in the display of a visible glyph.